Same-sex marriage in Wyoming: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Same-sex marriage is recognized on the Wind River Indian Reservation, a Native American reservation shared by the Eastern Shoshone and the Arapaho.
 The first same-sex marriage at the Shoshone and Arapaho Tribal Court in Fort Washakie was registered on November 14, 2014 for Saun and Renee Allen.

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 Arapaho culture traditionally regarded two-spirit people as "esteemed persons with special spiritual powers".
 They are known as hoxúx (/arp/, plural: hoxúxuno) in the Arapaho language.
 Many hoxúxuno married cisgender men without indication of polygyny.
-In the eastern dialect of the Shoshone language, two-spirit people, who "act[ed] like women" and did women's work, are known as waipenaiteN, but unlike the Arapaho hoxúx, they would never marry.
+In the eastern dialect of the Shoshone language, two-spirit people, who "act like women" and historically did women's work, are known as waipenaiteN, but unlike the Arapaho hoxúx, they would never marry.